-In this work, we have provided an overview of the design stack related to spike-based neuromorphic computing for application in computer vision.
-The confluence of several factors such as slowing down of traditional computing, the exponential increase in time and energy consumption due to growing complexity ANN models in traditional hardware facing progressively larger dataset and the need for ultra-low power computing for millions of smart edge devices calls for an alternative computing paradigm such as neuromorphic computing to address the challenges of today.
-With the advent of high performance event cameras and neuromorphic imaging, efficient spatio-temporal image and video processing is turning into a multi disciplinary vibrant field of research spanning from fabricating new materials and devices to developing new learning algorithms informed by neuroscience.
-In recent years, there have been significant progress in SNN algorithms but still scalable supervised and unsupervised learning rules applicable for a wide range of applications remain elusive.
+In recent years, there has been significant progress in SNN algorithms but still scalable supervised and unsupervised learning rules applicable for a wide range of applications remain elusive.
 Similarly, a host of emerging devices has been reported that exhibit complex dynamic properties to emulate neural activity using intrinsic physical mechanism with tiny form factor and low energy dissipation, yet reliable and robust large scale fabrication with commercially viable yield is still out of reach.
 More importantly, our knowledge of human perception and cognition along with our mathematical understanding of highly nonlinear large scale complex system such as brain is still at its infancy and as such, nobody is certain which parts of the neural dynamics are beneficial for computation and which parts are historical evolutionary happenstances.
 Along with computational efficiency, systematic reliability and security framework for ensuring robustness against adversial attack or device variability needs to be developed before deploying these systems for critical applications.
-In addition, the work in this field so far has focused on neuronal dynamics although there are dendritic dynamics along with neuroglial cells such as astrocytes which may play a crucial role in ensuring continual adaptive and flexible lifelong learning and may prove to be indispensable for achieving humanlike artificial general intelligence (AGI), the holy grail of AI.
-In summary, the high performance and energy efficiency of human brain at certain perception and cognition tasks waits to replicated in intelligent machines but there are a lot of outstanding challenges and scientific questions that require collaborative research among scientists from multiple disciplines such as computer science, electrical engineering, biology, material science, physics, chemistry and neuroscience along with significant investment from governments and industries.
+In addition, the work in this field so far has focused on neuronal dynamics, although there are dendritic dynamics along with neuroglial cells such as astrocytes, which may play a crucial role in ensuring continual adaptive and flexible lifelong learning and may prove to be indispensable for achieving humanlike artificial general intelligence (AGI), the holy grail of AI.
+In summary, the high performance and energy efficiency of the human brain at certain perception and cognition tasks waits to replicated in intelligent machines but there are a lot of outstanding challenges and scientific questions that require collaborative research among scientists from multiple disciplines such as computer science, electrical engineering, biology, material science, physics, chemistry, and neuroscience along with significant investment from governments and industries.